 Unplugged activities are performed without a computer.
 They are particularly useful in global training programs held in locations where technology resources may not always be available or updated.
-More importantly, I believe that understanding programming concepts without the crutch of computers tends to result in a deeper understanding of the concept.
+More importantly, I believe that understanding programming concepts without the crutch of computers tends to result in deeper understanding.
 It is also a great way to find common ground between innovators all over the world.
 I’ve taught the activity below in Africa as well as the United States and the results are similar, without a computer.

 PROGRAMMING YOUR ROBOT

-- The robot would be blindfolded before they started their programming routine.
+- The robot must be blindfolded before they begin their programming routine.

 - The last step must instruct the robot to sit in a chair located at the end of the route.

 The students had a lot of fun completing the activity using basic programming structures (conditional statements, loops etc).
-Most of the teams began to work out the problem by walking the route themselves, trying things like placing one foot in directly in front of the other to count the steps & turns precisely.
+Most of the teams began to generate a solution by walking the route themselves, trying things like placing one foot in directly in front of the other to count the steps & turns precisely.
 It was promising to see that most of the teams had an instinct for duplicating the problem, which is a significant first step to troubleshooting.